Ui-dong

 Ui-dong is a dong (neighbourhood) of Gangbuk District, Seoul, South Korea.
-From June 30 of 2008, Former Suyu-4 dong is changed to the administrative dong.
+On June 30, 2008, former Suyu-4 dong is changed to the administrative dong.
 Thus Ui-dong can be called either legal dong or administrative dong.

 Etymology

-Uido-dong is named after the geographical features of the area, where the tributary of the Han River, called Soguinai, flows through a valley, resembling the shape of a cow's ear.
+Ui-dong is named after the geographical features of the area, where the tributary of the Han River, called Soguinai, flows through a valley, resembling the shape of a cow's ear.
 This area is also known for the peaks of Baegundae and Insubong in Bukhansan, which resemble the ears of a cow.